 This braised brisket with red wine and honey is sweet and tangy and fall-apart tender and so perfect it makes us go weak in the knees.
 And it's a hunk of beef large enough to feed a crowd so it has that going for it, too.

 Braised brisket is the Proustian madeleine of Jewish cooking, claims cookbook author Leah Koenig.
 While there’s no question that the braised brisket your bubbe made was the best brisket ever, this slightly inebriated recipe is about to become your second favorite brisket.
 It’s slowly suffused red wine and honey until its sweet and tangy and lovely through and through.
 (Did you just go weak in the knees?
 We did.)
-This recipe has been updated.
 Originally published April 9, 2016.–Renee Schettler Rossi

 What Is Second-Cut Brisket?